yigit-cankurtaran/ros-slam-takehome/README.md

 fixed frame was found with the command
 "ros2 topic echo /unilidar/cloud | head"
 then ctrl+c and look at the frame_id line

+# pointcloud to laserscan
+- normal package had versioning errors whatever i did, had to get my own solution

+- command is "python3 pointcloud_to_laserscan.py --ros-args \
+  --remap /cloud_in:=/unilidar/cloud"

+laserscan by topic in rviz2, getting a pretty nice display